-- (c) Commencing in July 2014, the department shall develop an application process for eligible entities to apply for sites to become promise neighborhoods pursuant to this article.
-The department shall designate 40 California promise neighborhoods by January 1, 2016, selecting from applicants that meet eligibility criteria, and have demonstrated that they will implement a comprehensive, integrated continuum of solutions or pipeline of services based on the best available evidence to improve academic achievement, including early childhood programs, child and youth social and health development, college and career readiness, and efforts to build strong family and community supports measured by common outcomes in neighborhoods with high concentrations of low-income families, persistently low-achieving schools, or schools with an achievement gap. - (d) A designee is responsible for, and shall be measured by the department for, all of the following common outcomes: - (1) Children enter kindergarten ready to succeed in school. - (2) Pupils are proficient in core academic subjects. - (3) Pupils successfully transition from middle school grades to high school. - (4) Pupils graduate from high school. - (5) High school graduates obtain a postsecondary degree, certification, or credential. - (6) Pupils are healthy. - (7) Pupils feel safe at school and in their community. - (8) Pupils live in stable communities. - 34 (9) Families and community members support learning in 35 promise neighborhood schools.
-36 - (10) Pupils have access to 21st century learning tools. - 37 eligibility for the federally recognized communities in California receiving either planning or implementation grants.
+- (b) The purpose of the California Promise Neighborhood Initiative is to significantly improve the outcomes and opportunities for children and their families living in California's most distressed neighborhoods and to transform those communities.
+By using results-driven accountability and leveraging federal, state, local, and private resources, the state will seek to provide children and their families in these neighborhoods with access to a community-based continuum of high-quality services and practices based on the best available evidence, which will address the needs of children from birth through college and career. - (c) Commencing in July-2014 2015, the department shall develop an application process for eligible entities to apply for sites to become promise neighborhoods pursuant to this article.
+The department-shall may designate up to 40 California promise neighborhoods by January 1,-2016 2017, selecting from applicants that meet eligibility criteria, and have demonstrated that they will implement a comprehensive, integrated continuum of solutions or pipeline of services based on the best available evidence to improve academic achievement, including early childhood programs, child and youth social and health development, college and career readiness, and efforts to build strong family and community supports measured by common outcomes in neighborhoods with high concentrations of low-income families, persistently low-achieving schools, or schools with an achievement gap. - (d) A designee is responsible for, and shall be measured by the department for, demonstrating progress in all of the following common outcomes: - (1) Children enter kindergarten ready to succeed in school. - (2) Pupils are proficient in core academic subjects. - (3) Pupils successfully transition from middle school grades to high school. - (4) Pupils graduate from high school. - 35 (5) High school graduates obtain a postsecondary educational degree, certification, or credential. - 37 (6) Pupils are healthy. - (7) Pupils feel safe at school and in their community. - 39 (8) Pupils live in stable communities.